-With many purchase transactions a home warranty is often paid by the seller on the buyer’s behalf.
+With many purchase transactions a home warranty is often paid by the seller on the buyer’s behalf at the time of closing.
+A home warranty is separate from seller concessions and other closing costs since it is an optional fee and not required by a lender.
 A home warranty typically offers 12-14 months of coverage on certain items in the house (such as appliances, HVAC, pool equipment,etc.).
 We, the lender, are not privy to the details of home warranties and recommend you connect with your Realtor or the title company with any questions you may have.
 Often times the Realtor will select the company for you based on the coverage offered and your needs.
-That said, you are welcome to select a home warranty company of your choice and modify the coverage type at the closing table.

-Just an FYI, when you have a home warranty you need to call the Warranty Company before you do anything to remedy a problem.
-If you attempt to fix anything you will most likely void their warranty and you’ll have to pay for everything yourself.
-A trip charge typically costs $65 to $75 and it’s well worth the expense if a “big-ticket” item ends up being covered.
-Remember your story: it was always working, you didn’t do anything to break it, and didn’t mess with it to fix it.
+To use the home service contract when something breaks the homeowner must call the home warranty company to before doing anything to remedy a problem.
+If there’s an attempt to fix anything before the contractor arrives home warranty company typically won’t cover the damaged.
+This means the homeowner will have to pay for everything out of pocket.
+A trip charge typically costs $75 to $90 and it’s well worth the expense if a “big-ticket” item ends up being covered.
+Remember: it was always working, you didn’t do anything to break it, and you didn’t mess with it to fix it.